vladcd/social-login/README.md

 - the authentication with the social OpenId service has already been performed through another API
 - you wish to allow those already logged in clients to access your API

-For now, only a Google adapter has been implemented.
+For now, Google and Facebook adapters have been implemented.
+You can add your own adapters by implementing <code>SocialLoginAdapter</code>

 ## How to use
 - download the latest code